Urinary Tract Infections in Teens and Adults

 Prevention tips for men and women

-- Drink plenty of water and other liquids each
+- Drinking more water and other liquids may help.

 Prevention tips for women